Traditional marketing is dead, long live ambassador marketing!

 It allows you to connect with your brand ambassadors, people that are genuinely interested in your brand and your content.
 But more than that, it allows them to share your content with their network.

-This has become a huge opportunity for many organizations who have successfully set up an ambassador program.
+This has become a huge opportunity for many organisations who have successfully set up an ambassador program.

 What is Ambassador Marketing?